moderntribe/tribe-libs/src/Log/README.md

 Then in your command code, instead of calling `WP_CLI::warning( 'This is a warning message' );` you can call `do_action( Log_Actions::WARNING, 'This is a warning message' );`.

 This is powered by the [Monolog WP-CLI Handler](https://github.com/mhcg/monolog-wp-cli).
-Just be mindful that WP_CLI does not support all log levels.

 ## Adding Monolog Handlers